tdrAndrei/Quizzz/docs/agendas/week4.md

 logic screen + main screen (check database)

 ### Monday 28-2-22, 20:30-23:00
-- Login stuff
+- Wiktor, Maarten and Kayleigh worked on the login screen + storing online users in the database (insert on connect, delete on disconnect)

 ### Tuesday 14:30-16:30
-- plan classes etc
+- Plan classes

 # Opening
 All team members were present physically